 Some of the more common kind of work injuries that are eligible for benefits include:

-How Will Your Workers Comp Lawyer Seek Benefits For You?
+How Will Your Workers Comp Lawyers Seek Benefits For You?

 If you are injured, your employer should work with you to begin the claims process.
-If your injury is minor, as long as your employer cooperates, the claims process and payment for any medical expenses should be relatively straight forward.
-If your employer does not cooperate and refuses to file a claim for you, you should contact a work injury lawyer immediately to protect your rights.
+If your injury is minor, as long as your employer cooperates, the claims process and payment for any medical expenses should be relatively straight-forward.
+If your employer does not cooperate and refuses to file a claim for you, you should contact a Philadelphia work injury lawyer immediately to protect your rights.

-If you suffer a major injury, you are best off contacting an attorney as soon as you are able.
+If you suffer a major injury such that you will be out of work for at least several weeks, require surgery, lost a body part or suffered a facial scar, you are best off contacting an attorney as soon as you are able.
 Remember, it will be an insurance company which will be handling your workers’ compensation claim.
 And insurance companies are not well known for paying out large sums of money.

 What if My Benefits are Terminated?

 If you are told to return to work before you are able, or your benefits are terminated before you feel they should be, you should immediately contact our Pennsylvania workers’ compensation lawyers to discuss your rights.
 The same holds true if your insurance company or employer informs you that it is seeking to terminate your benefits.
 You also should contact a lawyer if your employer sends you to an IME (independent medical exam.)

 Terminated Workers’ Compensation Benefits

 Receiving a notice that your workers’ compensation benefits are being terminated can be terrifying, especially if you’re concerned about how you will support your family.
 Know that an insurance company can only terminate your workers’ compensation benefits for good reason, and you can fight a wrongful termination.